crystal-ball/eslint-config-eloquence/README.md

 - `eloquence/cypress` - for writing Cypress tests
 - `eloquence/node` - for writing Node services and packages
 - `eloquence/storybok` - for setting up Storybook
-- `eloquence/webpack` - for webpack bundled applications
+- `eloquence/webpack` - for webpack bundled clients

-_⚠️ webpack projects require the `eslint-import-resolver-webpack` package which is NOT included in the dependencies of this project!_
+_⚠️ webpack projects require the [`eslint-import-resolver-webpack`][] package which is NOT included in the dependencies of this project!_

 ## 👩‍🏫 Rules